-The previous owners included their old dehumidifier on board, but after we bought our boat, we thought, Ah, do we really need it?
+The previous owners of our boat included their old dehumidifier on board.
+At first, we wondered, Ah, do we really need a dehumidifier?

-Thankfully, we did keep the dehumidifier and realized it’s a godsend.
-We’ve learned that on rainy or humid days (or if we’re cooking a lot, for instance), the dehumidifier will do its thing, keeping the boat and our stuff dry, and collect several cups of water in a day!
+Thankfully, we’ve kept it and realized it’s a godsend!
+We’ve learned that on rainy or humid days (or if we’re cooking a lot, for instance), the dehumidifier will do its thing, keeping the boat and our stuff dry, sometimes collecting a few cups of water in a day!

 This Frigidaire model is highly reviewed on Amazon and is on the “Best Dehumidifier Choice” list.
 We recommend a 30-pint version for a 35′ boat (or smaller) as it will dry 450 square feet, which is plenty, and obviously takes up the least amount of space.

 When shopping for a dehumidifier, make sure to consider:

 - Will the boat be docked or cruising most of the time when you use it?
 If the former, you’ll have more options to choose from.
 If the later, then you’ll obviously want to consider how much power it draws and consider ways to keep air circulating by using 12-volt fans and wind scoops.